boxedworks/ai-osrs-p/readme.md

 **Just type into chat:** !Put anything you want here.
 > Example: !What is the best skill in RuneScape?

+# Live Chat mode
+Live chat mode is enabled periodically.
+When enabled, you can talk in real-time with the characters via the chat.
+Every few seconds, a random new message from chat will be chosen to talk with.
+If you begin the message with **asterisk (*)**, it will be sent as an action instead of talking.

 # Prompt rules
 All prompts submitted will eventually be used to generate a scene.
 Submitted prompts are added to a pool and are chosen at random.
 After being chosen, it has a chance to either be:
 - (33%) Kept in the pool (can be randomly selected again)